molecanth/molecanth.github.io/Submodule/Perform_DE_analysis.md

 This plot allows us to evaluate the magnitude of fold changes and how they are distributed relative to mean expression.

 ## Narrowing down meaningful genes
 We still have a pretty large number of DE genes that will produce a lot of false positive results in downstream analysis.
 For example, with a very large gene list, GO enrichment results are meaningless as an abundance of terms will enriched because there are so many genes.
-We really want to reduce the number of DE genes as much as possible while retaining gene with biological relevance.
+We really want to reduce the number of DE genes as much as possible while retaining genes with biological relevance.
 One way we can do this is to **add a fold change threshold**.
-The `summary()` function doesn't have an argument for fold change threshold,
+The `summary()` function doesn't have an argument for fold change threshold.

 Let's first create variables that contain our threshold criteria: